 Figure out a sound that is not loud, and soothing if possible.
 You can call your gecko by their name, or even use your smartphone to make a gentle sound like calming wind chimes or the sound of falling rain.
 That way, your gecko knows you’re in the room, AND that you are not a threat.

 You can say his or her name or make the sound, and then provide something to eat or offer a small touch afterward.

 You may find that your gecko is a lot easier to get along with over repeated instances of this.
 You will find that your reptile hides a lot less when they hear you approach.

-Start this process right away (avoid handling, however, offer food instead) for the best results.
+Start this process right away (avoid handling, however, offer

 Now you know that geckos can be friendly, but only if we train them to be that way.
 Mishandling and neglect can result in geckos that understandably want nothing to do with humans.